Top Tips on How to Lower Electricity Bills in France in 2021

-Thanks to solar panels, or devices such as the Smartflower (provided by EDF in France), any household can enjoy a sustainable and autonomous way of heating and lighting their home, which overtime can become a decently profitable activity.
-This said, in times when the panels don’t produce enough energy to fulfill all of a house’s needs (at nighttime or during a storm for instance), the national electricity network takes over automatically and the electric meter will calculate this extra energy consumed.
+Thanks to solar panels, or devices such as the Smartflower (provided by EDF in France), any household can enjoy a sustainable and autonomous way of heating and lighting their home, which over time can become a decently profitable activity.
+This said, in times when the panels don’t produce enough energy to fulfil all of a house’s needs (at nighttime or during a storm for instance), the national electricity network takes over automatically and the electric meter will calculate this extra energy consumed.

-Some energy providers, such as Ilek, offer a complete assistance with the solar panel installation, in order to encourage its customers to transition towards self-consumption.
-The supplier also provides a free tool on its website to quickly calculate and evaluate the theoretical productivity of a photovoltaic solar panels if you were to install some at home.
+Some energy providers, such as Ilek, offer complete assistance with the solar panel installation, in order to encourage its customers to transition towards self-consumption.
+The supplier also provides a free tool on its website to quickly calculate and evaluate the theoretical productivity of a photovoltaic solar panel if you were to install some at home.